top of page

 The Ferber rules say that when you go in to comfort your child, do so in a calm and soothing manner: You can pat or rub their back, or speak to them in a soft voice.
 However, do not pick them up or engage in any other activities that might stimulate them.
 Try not to stay for more than a minute or two.

-When you go into the room to comfort your child, remember that the aim of the check in is not to stop them crying all together.
+When you go into the room to comfort your child, remember that the aim of the check in is not to stop them crying altogether.
 The aim is for you to provide some comfort, to show your child that you are still there and haven’t abandoned them.
 If they are still crying after a couple of minutes, you should still leave the room and set the timer for the allotted amount of time.

 It's important to be consistent and patient when implementing the Ferber method, as it can be difficult for both parents and children.
 Being inconsistent will prolong the method which can cause further distress.